About Frijoles Locos Surf Shop & SpaPlaya Grande Surf Shop Staff, Owners and Experience

 Jeannette has a zest for life and a surfer’s addiction like no other German yet!
 Starting at Frijoles Locos as our surf lesson client, Jeannette caught the bug for surfing and hasn’t looked back.
 Now firmly entrenched in the addicting world of surfing, Jeannette has found a way to balance work and fun.
 She now puts her university education to work (Tourism and Hospitality), creating the ideal vacation for you in her role as Concierge Manager.
 You are most likely to encounter Jeannette first online, when you inquire about tours, activities, transport, surf lessons or similar.
 She is also our Guest Liaison and will be your first port of call for any issues that arise as a guest in one of our lovely apartments.
 Besides being there for guests, clients and customers, Jeannette is an invaluable help to our management.

-Karla is the newest member of the Frijoles Locos family.
-She joined the team in April 2019.
+Karla joined the team in April 2019 and has recently been promoted to assistant shop manager.
 With a background in hospitality, she knows how to make you feel right at home as soon as you walk in.
 Let her know what you need and Karla will go above and beyond to assist you.

 Shop assistant, surf instruction